-Whilst the majority of development in the City of Subiaco is guided by the local planning scheme, portions of the Subi Centro and Subi East areas are guided by the Subiaco Redevelopment Scheme 2, under the control of DevelopmentWA (formerly the Metropolitan Redevelopment Authority).
+While the majority of development in the City of Subiaco is guided by the local planning scheme, portions of Subiaco Centro and Subiaco East areas are guided by the Subiaco Redevelopment Scheme 2, under the control of DevelopmentWA (formerly the Metropolitan Redevelopment Authority).

-For information regarding development matters related to the Subiaco Redevelopment Scheme, visit the MRA website.
+For information regarding development matters related to the Subiaco Redevelopment Scheme, visit the DevelopmentWA website.